9dots/devy/devy-blue/README.md

 **prerequisites:** devY white

-devY blue focuses on continued exploration of introductory Javascript concepts to create a more advanced web application in dash(name?).
+devY blue focuses on continued exploration of introductory Javascript concepts to create a more advanced web application in cycle-shell.

 ##### Concepts:
 - variables